a-hersa/inmobiliario-tools/learning/fastapi/README.md

 # FastAPI Learning Guide

-A comprehensive guide to learning FastAPI using the **inmobiliario-tools** project as a practical example.
+A comprehensive guide to learning FastAPI using the **busca-pisos** project as a practical example.

 ## Overview